adgbu/rpi_rootfs/README.md

+Forked from kclyu/rpi-webrtc-streamer.
+So far 100% unchanged.

+---

 # RootFS for Raspberry PI
 This repo provides tools to create rootfs so that you can create a cross compile environment for Raspberry PI on Ubuntu Linux using bash script and python.